datagouv/udata-front/udata_front/theme/gouvfr/datagouv-components/README.md

 The update triggers a project build and its tests.

-The updated `package.json` and `package-lock.json` must be manually committed.

-Then, you can make a git tag with the new version number :
+Then, you can run :

 ```
-npm run tag-version
+npm run commit-tag-and-push
 ```

+It will commit the updated files, make a new tag and push both to your remote.

 ### Publish a dev version